Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/configuration/configuration-api-reference.md

 This API is only available in Android and was added in Android was added in Android Core version 1.7.0.
 {% endhint %}

-You can bundle a JSON configuration file in the app's Assets folder to replace or complement the configuration that was downloaded by using the [Configure with Launch App ID](./#configure-with-launch-app-id) approach.
+You can bundle a JSON configuration file in the app's Assets folder to replace or complement the configuration that was downloaded by using the [Configure with App ID per environment](./#configure-with-app-id-per-environment) approach.

 {% tabs %}